On pre-paying your mortgage, bit-by-bit. You might agree it’s not a good idea!

 Could any of these negative “events” happen to you?
 Well, life happens, doesn’t it?

-The bank will overlook your many additional contributions, possibly even thank you for them, and continue to act like a bank (i.e. foreclosure?).
+So, if you made additional payments, the bank will overlook those additional contributions, possibly even thank you for them, and continue to act like a bank (i.e. foreclosure?).
 Key Point: you will have decreased the bank’s risk and increased your own.

 Here’s an alternative: when you have additional monies to send to the bank, don’t.
 Instead, put the money in a vehicle that you have control over, such as a savings account, CD’s, Whole Life insurance, etc. Look for a vehicle with little or no risk.
 As you build this account over time, the earnings may actually offset the interest expense the bank teased you with (aka mortgage interest cost), but it will certainly help to manage your family’s risk.
 When the money is available to pay off the mortgage in full, then (and only then) should you decide if that is right for you.